senrepo/RoadsideAssistance/README.md

 ## EPIC(ES1) Roadside Assistance Requirements
-    Develop an application for below functionality
+    Develop an application for the below functionality
         • Update location of a service provider
         • Return the nearest service trucks ordered by ascending distance
         • Reserve a service provider for a customer
         • Release a service provider from a customer

 ### FEATURE(FS1) MAIN FLOW - Create a REST Api for customer main flow.
-        * Step 1: Check if any available assistants near by where an assistance needed
+    * Step 1: Check if any available assistants nearby where assistance required
-        * Step 2: Customer creates a roadside assitance service request
+    * Step 2: Customer creates a roadside assistance service request
-        * Step 3: resserve an assitant
+    * Step 3: reserve an assistant
-        * Step 4: Once the job done, release the assitant
+    * Step 4: Once the job done, release the assistant
     * Step 5: assistant update his location

     In-Scope
-           * Validate the customer and assitant exists in the datastore
+        * Validate the customer and assistant exists in the datastore
-           * Api should enforece all the required field validation
+        * Api should enforce all the required field validation
         * Write the unit tests for the key functionality in Business logic layer and Api layer
-           * Write the integration tests for key functionlity in Business logic layer and Api layer
+        * Write the integration tests for key functionality in Business logic layer and Api layer

     Out-Of-Scope
-            Creating a API for new customer and assitant.
-Some hardcoded customers and assitants objects can be used.
+        * Create a API for new customer and assistant are out of scope.
+        * Some hardcoded customers and assistants objects can be used.
+        * Persistant store can be hardcoded for demo purpose

 #### User Story(US1) STEP 1- Create a REST method for find nearest assistants
     * The (x, y) coordinates are used to identify a location
     * The distance is calculated based on for formula -  Sqrt(power(X2-X1)^2 + power(Y2-Y1)^2)
-            * The assitatns are sorted based on the assitants distance from customer location
+    * The assistants are sorted based on the assistants distance from customer location
-            * The occupied assitatants should be excluded
+    * The occupied assistants should be excluded

     Input
-                * limit - no of sorted assitants are retured
+        * limit - no of sorted assistants are returned
         * customer location - (x, y)
     Output
-                * returns the assitatns not greater than the limit
+        * returns the assistants not greater than the limit

     Acceptance Criteria
-                Api should return the available assitants not greater than the limit If no available assitants are found, then return empty
+        Api should return the available assistants not greater than the limit If no available assistants are found, then return empty

     #### User Story(US2) STEP 3- Create a REST method for reserve an assistant
-            * Customer creates a roadside assitance service request
+    * Customer creates a roadside assistance service request
-            * Resserve an assitant
+    * Reserve an assistant

     Input
         * customer - customer with a service request
         * customer location - (x, y)
     Output
-                * returns a nearest available assitant
+        * returns a nearest available assistant

     Acceptance Criteria
-                * Customer should reserve an assitant
+        * Customer should reserve an assistant
-                * If no available assitants are found, then return empty
+        * If no available assistants are found, then return empty

     Business Logic
         * System find 3 available assistants near by based customer location
         * System send notification message for this service request
         * System collects the notification response and auto allocate an assistant
-                * System send the auto allocation notification to assitant, then he starts servicing the request
+        * System send the auto allocation notification to assistant, then he starts servicing the request
         * System will wait for 20 seconds, if no response from any assistant, then it cancel the operation
-                * In case of no assitant reserved, then user has to request again.
+        * In case of no assistant reserved, then user has to request again.

 #### User Story(US3) STEP 4- Create a REST method for release an assistant
-            * Once the job done, release the assitant
+    * Once the job done, release the assistant

     Input
         * customer - customer with a service request
-                * assitant
+        * assistant
     Output
         * No content (Http 204) for successful operation

         Acceptance Criteria
-                * The assitant will be released from customer once the job done
+        * The assistant will be released from customer once the job done

 #### User Story(US4) STEP 5- Create a REST method for an assistant update his location
-            * Assistant should be able ot update his location
+    * Assistant should be able to update his location

     Input
-                * assitant
+        * assistant
         * customer location - (x, y)
     Output
         * No content (Http 204) for successful operation

     Acceptance Criteria
         * Customer should be able to update his location and make it available in the assistants pool

+## Technical Design

 ## Tech Stack Details
     .NET Core 6.0